Emilie Mayer: Later years and death

-In 1876, Mayer returned to Berlin where her music was still frequently performed.
+In 1876, Mayer returned to Berlin where her music was being performed frequently.
 Mayer's new Faust Overture, based on Goethe's Faust, was successful and she re-established herself as a significant figure in the city's cultural circles.
 She was an honorary member of the Philharmonic Society in Munich and was the co-chair of the Berlin Opera Academy.

+Death and burial

-Mayer died on 10 April 1883 from pneumonia in Berlin and was buried at the Dreifaltigkeitsfriedhof I at the Holy Trinity Church not far from Felix and Fanny Mendelssohn.
+Mayer died from pneumonia on 10 April 1883 in Berlin.
+She was buried at the Dreifaltigkeitsfriedhof I at the Holy Trinity Church, not far from the graves of Felix and Fanny Mendelssohn.

 Musical relationships and influence

-Emilie Mayer's musical career was significantly shaped by her mentorship under composer and conductor Carl Loewe, who encouraged her to pursue composition seriously.
-Loewe's guidance helped Mayer establish herself as one of the few female symphonic composers of her time.
-His influence and encouragement helped Mayer's music become respected and even championed by her male colleagues.
-Even when Loewe departed in 1866, the new directors of the Stettin Instrumentalverein continued programming her works in Szczecin.
+The launching of Emilie Mayer's professional musical career was significantly shaped by her mentorship under composer and conductor Carl Loewe, who encouraged her to pursue composition professionally.
+In Stettin, Loewe helped Mayer begin to establish herself as one of the few women recognized as a symphonic composer during her lifetime, and he suggested her 1847 relocation to Berlin in order to further her career.
+He continued to program her works often in Stettin.
+His influence and encouragement helped Mayer's music become respected and championed by her professional colleagues.
+Even when Loewe also departed Stettin in 1866, the new directors of the Stettin Instrumentalverein continued programming her works.

-Mayer also received influence from military-band music which inspired her Symphony No. 3, "Military".
-Her career took place during the rise of national conservatism in Germany following many failed revolutions, so her will to pursue composing as an unmarried woman was seen as very progressive to many men of higher standing around her.
+Her Symphony No. 3, "Military", was influenced by military-band music of the day.
+Her career took place during the rise of national conservatism in Germany that followed many failed revolutions and it is likely that her successful pursuit of music composition was considered as very progressive.

-After relocating to Berlin in the 1850s, Mayer became connected with influential musicians and patrons in the city's concert scene, securing performances of her symphonies and chamber works.
+Upon relocating to Berlin, Mayer became connected with influential musicians and patrons in the concert scene of the city during the 1850s, securing performances of her symphonies and chamber works.
 Her relationships with orchestras and conductors, including those who premiered her compositions, played a crucial role in the dissemination of her music.

 Compositional style

 Emilie Mayer was initially influenced by the Vienna classic style, whilst her later works were more Romantic.
 Mayer's harmonies are characterized by sudden shifts in tonality and the frequent use of seventh chords, with the diminished seventh allowing Mayer to reach a variety of resolutions.
 One defining characteristic of Mayer's music is a tendency to set up a tonal centre with a dominant seventh, but not resolving to the tonic immediately; sometimes, resolution is skipped altogether.
-Her rhythms are often very complex, with several layers interacting at once.
+Often her rhythms are very complex, with several layers interacting at once.
 The first movements of her works usually follow a sonata-allegro form.

+Modern scholars and conductors have often compared Mayer's orchestral works to that of Beethoven because of their dramatic contrasts, energetic rhythms, and large-scale symphonic structures.
+Like Beethoven, Mayer composed powerful thematic developments in her pieces along with emotional intensity within traditional Classical forms.
+Her symphonies combine the structure of Viennese Classicism with expressive harmonies and a wide emotional range associated with Romanticism.
+These characteristics, along with the ambition and scale of her orchestral works, contributed to her reputation during her lifetime as "the female Beethoven".